WHAT WILL MAKE YOUR DANCE FLOOR MORE SUCCESSFUL?

-2. You're not the DJ, are you?
+2. Who's the DJ?
 Give the DJ a few songs you like, not your whole iPod playlist.
 Most weddings will have guests aging from their 20's to 70's.
 A Professional Wedding DJ knows what works for all generations, trust them.

 3. Dance, Dance Dance.
 The more a Bride & Groom are on the dance floor, the more your guests will be on the dance floor.
 You set the example for the day.